Skip to contents

 #>

-# Demonstrating the return of the prior when all data are missing
+# Prior is returned when all data are missing

 suppressMessages(compute_posterior(y_missing, fs = list(m1 = c("A" = 1))))

-#> Warning: Markers m1 has data on one episode only
+#> Warning: Marker m1 has data on fewer than two episodes

-#> Warning: Episodes enroll & recur1 & recur2 have no data
+#> Warning: Episodes enrol & recur have no data

 #> $marg